-Morton Feldman Introduction to Performance of Philip Guston, April 21, 1985
+Morton Feldman Introduction to World Première Performance of For Philip Guston, April 21, 1985

 World première, performed by Eberhard Blum (flute), Jan Williams (percussion) and Yvar Mikhashoff (piano) at the North American New Music Festival, University at Buffalo, The State University of New York